LeifHuenderML/Harbinger/README.md

 Contact: Leif Huender (leifhuenderai@gmail.com)

-## Introduction to Valley Fever
+## Introduction to Cocci

-Valley Fever is a fungal respiratory infection caused by Coccidioides species, endemic to semi-arid regions of the southwestern United States and parts of Mexico.
+Coccidioidomycosis is a fungal respiratory infection caused by Coccidioides species, endemic to semi-arid regions of the southwestern United States and parts of Mexico.
 The disease is contracted by inhaling fungal spores present in soil and can lead to severe respiratory issues, especially in vulnerable populations.

 Our research expands on previous work establishing correlations between temporal meteorological patterns and outbreak occurrences.
-We employ advanced LSTM models to capture complex, long-term dependencies in environmental data, aiming to predict outbreaks with significant lead time.
+We use advanced LSTM models to capture complex, long-term dependencies in environmental data, aiming to predict outbreaks with significant lead time.

 ### Key Focus Areas:

 - Leveraging deep learning for long-lead time predictions (up to 12 months in advance)
 - Comprehensive risk assessment with significant lead time
 - Enabling proactive public health measures through early warning systems
-- Investigating the impact of climate change on Valley Fever incidence patterns
+- Investigating the impact of climate change on cocci incidence patterns

 ## Project Objectives

-1. Enhance existing LSTM models for Valley Fever prediction, improving accuracy and lead time
+1. Improve existing LSTM models for cocci prediction, improving accuracy and lead time
 2. Incorporate new features into our models, including air quality indices and smoke particulate matter data
 3. Expand dataset coverage to include more counties in California and Arizona
 4. Develop and compare various machine learning approaches (e.g., LSTM, Transformer, Mamba models)